ckb-js/nexus/docs/get-started.md

 ## Issue a transfer transaction with the Nexus Wallet

+We recommend you to read the step-by-step guide in the following section to get a better understanding of how to use the Nexus Wallet.
+But if you would like to jump into the code directly, you can check out the [online example](https://codesandbox.io/s/nexus-example-o91mgr?file=/index.ts).

 ### Step 1: Enable the Nexus Wallet

 Firstly, you need to enable the Nexus Wallet by calling the `wallet_enable` RPC.